Spring Garden Revival

 Mundelein Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching activities near Mundelein’s wetlands, streams, and conservation lands require careful coordination with the Environmental Commission or Sustainability Board.
-Local ordinances typically mandate buffer zones of 10-25 feet from wetland edges, and any work within these areas may require permits and erosion control measures, especially given the high erodibility of exposed clay soils.
-Properties adjacent to forest preserve lands, such as those managed by the Cook County Forest Preserve District or DuPage County Forest Preserve District, are subject to additional oversight.
-During the spring dethatching window (April-May), residents and contractors must be aware of wildlife breeding seasons and conduct visual surveys for nesting birds, following Illinois Department of Natural Resources guidelines.
-For permit requirements and environmental compliance procedures, contact:
+Dethatching near Mundelein’s wetlands, streams, and conservation areas requires coordination with the Environmental Commission or Sustainability Board.
+Work within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may require permits and adherence to buffer zone regulations.
+Erosion control is critical on clay soils, which are highly susceptible to sediment runoff when bare.
+During the spring dethatching window (April-May), residents and contractors must be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be seasonally restricted to protect ground-nesting species.
+For permit requirements, environmental compliance procedures, and best practices, contact:

 Mundelein Environmental Commission